-USC has appointment two internationally acclaimed musicians to lead the development of a suite of music courses to commence in 2018.
+USC has appointed two internationally acclaimed musicians to lead the development of a suite of music courses to commence in 2018.
 The music courses will complement USC’s existing broad offerings in the Creative Industries.

 Sean O’Boyle AM commenced his appointment as Artistic Director, Music at the beginning of July.